mautic/developer-documentation-new/docs/rest_api/emails.rst

    $email = $emailApi->sendToContact($emailId, $contactId);

-Send a predefined email to existing contact.
+Send a predefined Email to existing contact.

 Assets can be referenced for attaching documents (either ids of existing assets or ids returned by the `Create